Paulymorphous/skeyenet/README.md

 ## 3. About the model.

 To solve this problem, I used an Unet, it is a fully convolutional network, with 3 cross-connections.
 Adam optimiser with a learning rate of 0.00001 was used, along with dice loss (because of the unbalanced nature of the dataset.)
-The model trained for 33 epochs before the callback killed the training process.
+The model trained for 61 epochs before earlstopper kicked in and killed the training process.
+A validation dice loss of 0.7548 was achieved.

+The model can be found in Models/road_mapper_final.h5.